JuanGaleote/5g_deployment_tool/README.md

 # Urban 5GRX with mobility analysis
-An automated 5G deployment tool written in Matlab
+An automated 5G deployment tool written in Matlab.

 ## Starting 🚀

 ### Requirements 📋

  - Although this tool is written in Matlab, it needs another Python application to run.
-Its name is Open Street Map Building Parser and you can find it here: https://github.com/FranciscoQuero/open_street_maps_buildings_parser .
+Its name is Open Street Map Building Parser and you can find it here: https://github.com/FranciscoQuero/open_street_maps_buildings_parser.

- - Matlab R2020a or higher is required to run this app.
+ - Matlab R2021b or higher is required to run this app.
  - Python 3 is required to run the buildings parser.

 ### Setting it up 🔧